jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*The architecture of systemd as it is used by Tizen.
 Several components, including telephony, bootmode, dlog and tizen service, are from Tizen and are not components of systemd.*](images/Chapter-11/systemd/systemd.png "systemd")

 Systemd was the alternative decision to SysVinit/Upstart that had been developed by Lennart Poettering while at RedHat.
+It's main goal is to unify basic Linux configurations and service behaviors across all distributions.
 Systemd is licensed under the LGPL 2.1 or later, [GNU Lesser General Public License](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License "LGPL").
-You can see an indepth presentation of all these points at RedHat 2015 summit, [https://youtu.be/S9YmaNuvw5U](https://youtu.be/S9YmaNuvw5U "RedHat 2015 Summit").
-It's main goal is to unify basic Linux configurations and service behaviors across all distributions.

 From Lennart's own website, *"systemd is a suite of basic building blocks for a Linux system.
 It provides a system and service manager that runs as PID 1 and starts the rest of the system. [^117]"*   Unlike the SysVinit/Upstart method which has an ancestor process in PID 1 (process ID 1), now systemd becomes the PID 1.
 The init process *IS* the system and the process manager, if PID 1 dies, then your system dies too.
 Systemd includes many other items, 69 different binaries all rolled into PID 1.